 Prevention of TB includes:

-• Regular testing for TB for people at high risk, such as health workers or people in close contact with TB patients.
+- Regular TB testing for people at high risk, such as healthcare workers or people in close contact with TB patients.

-• Adequate ventilation in living and work areas to reduce the concentration of bacteria in the air.
+- Adequate ventilation in living and working areas to reduce the concentration of bacteria in the air.

 Similar terms